Skip to content

 Know-How

 The App Designer is a powerful tool of LOGIBLOX.
-It combines the full power of the data manager, Flow Builder and offers a new suite of App BLOX for you to work with.
+It combines the full power of the data manager, Flow Builder and offers a new suite of App Templates for you to work with.

 Action Buttons in the App Designer